 In Forney mode, one new symbol is output on the Data Output Channel for each input symbol sampled on the Data Input Channel.
 The number of clock cycles between an input symbol being sampled and a new output appearing is termed the latency of the core.
 This is not the number of cycles from a particular symbol being sampled on the Data Input Channel and the same symbol finally appearing on the Data Output Channel.
 For the first symbol, this is termed the FDO delay and is dependent on the interleaver branch lengths.
 This delay is different for each input symbol because of the interleaving process.
 The latency is always the same, regardless of branch lengths.
-Latency and the FDO delay are described in Timing, Latency and FDO Delay, page 16.
+Latency and the FDO delay are described in Timing, Latency and FDO Delay, page 17.

 In Rectangular mode, the core does not start to output the symbols from the block in an interleaved/de-interleaved fashion until all the symbols from the block have been sampled.
 The number of clock cycles between the last input symbol in a block being sampled and the first symbol from that block appearing on DOUT is termed the latency of the core.
 This definition differs from the one used for the Convolutional interleaver.
 The number of cycles from the first symbol being sampled on the Data Input Channel to the first symbol of the same block finally appearing on the Data Output Channel is termed the FDO delay or BLOCK\START delay.
 This delay is dependent on the interleaver block size.
-The delay from an input symbol being sampled on the Data Input Channel to that same symbol finally appearing on the Data Output Channel is different for each input symbol because of the interleaving process.
+The delay from an input symbol being sampled on the Data Input Channel to that same symbol finally appearing on the Data Output Channel to that same symbol finally appearing on the Data Output Channel to that same symbol finally appearing on the Data Output Channel to that same symbol finally appearing on the Data Output Channel to that same symbol finally appearing on the Data Output Channel to that same symbol finally appearing on the Data Output Channel to that same symbol finally appearing on the Data Output Channel is different for each input symbol because of the interleaving process.

-Latency and the BLOCK\START delay are described in Timing, Latency and FDO Delay, page 16.
+Latency and the BLOCK\START delay are described in Timing, Latency and FDO Delay, page 17.